johschmidt42/PyTorch-Object-Detection-Faster-RCNN-Tutorial/README.md

+# Train your own object detector with Faster-RCNN & PyTorch

 This repository contains all files that were used for the blog tutorial [**Train your own object detector with Faster-RCNN & PyTorch**](https://johschmidt42.medium.com/train-your-own-object-detector-with-faster-rcnn-pytorch-8d3c759cfc70).